Voltage-tunable spin supercurrent nonreciprocity reaching 100% efficiency: Theory

 where $\hat{\rho}_0=\text{diag}(1,1,1,1)$.
+This relation is valid near the center of the voltage-biased F under the assumption that the contact area of the superconductor to the ferromagnet is small compared to the width of the ferromagnet \cite{baselmans1999reversing}.
+Note the above two-step Fermi-Dirac distribution function is computed from the equation of motion for the Keldysh component in the normal state using voltage-biased reservoirs as boundary conditions \cite{SNS_transistor_1998}.
+As shown in Appendix \ref{appendix:expressions}, the charge current density $J_Q$ (hereafter referred to simply as current) flowing between the superconducting electrodes is then given by

-This relation is valid near the center of the voltage-biased F. Before coming to our main results on the spin-polarized diode effect, we first briefly examine at the charge supercurrent diode properties of the system.
+where $J_{Q0}=N_0eD\Delta_0/8\xi_S$, $N_0$ is the density of states at the Fermi level, and $\xi_S$ is the superconducting coherence length.
+Before presenting our main results on non-reciprocal spin transport, we first briefly examine the nonreciprocity of the charge transport (supercurrent diode) properties of the system.